ibm-cloud-docs/Cloudant/api/design_documents.md

 `userCtx` | Context regarding the currently authenticated user, such as `name` and `roles`.
 {: caption="Table 10.
 Arguments for the update validator" caption-side="top"}

-Update validators do not apply when a design document is updated by an admin user.
+Update validators don't apply when a design document is updated by an admin user.
 This practice ensures that admins can never accidentally lock themselves out.
 {: tip}

 See the following example design document with an update validator: